Study of hormones, body composition, bone mineral density and performance in competitive male road cyclists

 What would you get out of this study?
 Insights into your hormone status, body composition, bone mineral density which are all linked to health and sport performance.
 Expert medical and scientific explanation of all results and discussion of how to optimise your performance on the bike based on these objective, medical metrics.

-Total of 2 visits over year taking 30 minutes each for discussion and DXA scan
+Total of 2 visits over year pre and post race season taking 45 minutes each for discussion and DXA scan

 At baseline all cyclists will be asked to: